huggingface/hub-docs/docs/hub/models-gated.md

 ### From the UI

-You can review who have access to your gated model from its setting page by clicking on the **Review access requests** button.
+You can review who has access to your gated model from its settings page by clicking on the **Review access requests** button.
 This will open a modal with 3 lists of users:
 - **pending**: the list of users that are waiting for an approval to access your model.
 This list is empty unless you've selected **manual approval**.
 You can either "Accept" or "Reject" the demand.
 If the demand is rejected, the user cannot access your model and cannot request access again.
 - **accepted**: the complete list of users that have access to your model.
-You can chose to "Reject" the access at any time for any user, no matter if the approval mode is manual or automatic.
-You can also "Cancel" the approval which will move the user to the *pending* list.
+You can choose to "Reject" the access at any time for any user, no matter if the approval mode is manual or automatic.
+You can also "Cancel" the approval, which will move the user to the *pending* list.
 - **rejected**: the list of users that you've manually rejected.
 Those users cannot access your models.
 If they go to your model repository, they will see a message *Your request to access this repo has been rejected by the repo's authors.*.

 <div class="flex justify-center">